 An opening act warms up the crowd for the first hour while many remain plopped on the ground chatting.

 At 8 p.m.
 La Bomba bursts onto the industrial staircase-cum-stage and begins pounding out slow hypnotic tribal beats.
 The energy slowly builds until almost everyone is up on their feet flailing around as if they were Whirling Dervishes.

-If you invite Argentine friends they may scoff at the ticket price –- the weekly drum jam started out at a cool five pesos but it has become so popular that sticker value has risen to a much heftier — and some gripe — too costly, AR$
+If you invite Argentine friends they may scoff at the ticket price –- the weekly drum jam started out at a cool five pesos years ago but it has become so popular that sticker value has risen considerably.

 ‘The time bomb,’ as the group’s name translates is rather literal at Konex — the show ends at 10 p.m. on the dot due to cranky neighbors and coding restrictions.

 Check out this youtube video to see what a typical La Bomba show is like: